Mini Project 2: Math Quiz App

 Accepting an Assignment from Github Classroom

-Find the link to accept the Github Classroom assignment from eDimension at the respective week.
+Find the link to accept the Github Classroom assignment from eDimension for the respective week.
 When you accept the Github Classroom assignments, it will create a private repository of the project in your Github account.

 If you do the project with more than one person, add your teammates when accepting the assignment in Github classroom.
 This allows your teammates to have access to the repository as well.

-Downloading a Repository
+Downloading Repository

 Clone the mini project repository from Github.
 On your local computer's terminal or Git Bash, type the following: